15 Best RN to BSN Programs: The 2024 Definitive Guide

 What’s the Difference between an ADN and an RN-BSN?

 The ADN is the Associate Degree level of Nursing, which often involves in-person clinical training and prepares students to take the NCLEX-RN, which is how you will earn your Registered Nurse (RN) license.
-The RN-BSN is a bridge from the RN license to a Bachelor of Science in Nursing, where you will use your existing credits to fulfill some of the 120-credit requirement, and take additional courses to fulfill the requirements of a bachelor’s degree.
+The RN-BSN is a bridge from the RN license to a Bachelor of Science in Nursing, where you will use your existing credits to fulfill some of the 120-credit requirements, and take additional courses to fulfill the requirements of a bachelor’s degree.
 The lack of clinicals is why a large portion of RN-BSN programs are online.

 How Much Does an RN-BSN Cost?